paha/castle-service/README.md

 ### CI CD:

 1. Merges and pushes to the project git repository trigger a test job at Travis-CI.
 The job runs basic tests and docker builds.
 Initially only `go fmt && go build` and `docker build`.
 NOTE: resulting images are not uploaded to Docker Hub, this test validates that the code complies and images build.
-1. Pushing a new git tag triggers a Travis-CI deployment job for the service.
-The tag must be in [Semantic Versioning][18] format, e.g. `v.0.1.0` to trigger.
-The job runs tests of the testing job, if successful, pushes resulting images to DockerHub and runs `kubectl` commands to do a rolling update of each of the apps.
+Unless push/merge is into deploy branch, see bellow.
+1. On merges or pushes (if you dare) to deploy branch (`master` in this case)
-1. Sensitive data is stored
+1. Sensitive data is stored using Travis-CI [Encryption keys][19]

 ## Improvements for the next iteration

-1. AWS multiple regions for resiliency and perfomance (geographical aproximity) with Route53 latency based routing rules.
+1. AWS multiple regions for resiliency and perfomance (geographical approximaty) with Route53 latency based routing rules cross region loadbalancing.
-1. Conciser serverless architecture for this service, Kube cluster is overkill, plus based on use patens it might save significant amounts.
+1. Consider serverless architecture for this service, Kube cluster is overkill, plus based on use patens it might save significant amounts.
-1. Design and implement more tests for CI/CD.
+1. Design and implement more tests for CI/CD: a) go unit tests for each app; b) docker image tests; c) functional testing etc.
 1. Improve monitoring tracking application specific metrics, add alerting and setup external monitoring for publicly facing service.
 1. HorizontalPodAutoscaler for the www app should be using a custom metrics to trigger up/down scaling, current use of CPU utilization is to demonstrate concept only.
 A custom kuvbe controller can be written to base scaling decisions on ELB CloudWatch metrics as an alternative.
+1. CI/CD versioned deployments based on Semantic git tags.
 1. Implement more service lifeCycle actions for CI/CD: destroy service, deploy to a different cluster etc.